j3r3myfoobar/virtualme/README.md

 ---

-Built with ❤️ using AWS Lambda, AWS Bedrock, LangChain, LangGraph, and FAISS
+Built with ❤️ using AWS Lambda, AWS Bedrock, LangChain, LangGraph, and DynamoDB

 ⭐ Star this repo if you find it useful!